filecoin-project/phase2-attestations/b288702/README.md

 ## Phase 2 Validation

-**Note: We recommend you use a machine with 96 cores and 120GB of RAM for running verification**
+**Note: We recommend you use a machine with 96 cores, 180GB of RAM, and 50GB swap for running verification**

 1. Build `rust-fil-proofs`: